What is Naturism?

 A recent scientific study, published in 2017 in the Journal of Happiness Studies, found that being socially naked increases a person’s sense of well being and acceptance of their own body, and the more time we spend naked in community, the happier we will be.
 It’s a no brainer – get naked, and get happy!

 If you would like to visit Naturi to experience social nudism for the first time and consider potential membership, or are a member of another nudist group who would like to visit us, we would welcome your enquiry.
-Please call Heinz, who lives on site, on (02) 4370 1129 to arrange a visit.
-Or if it is easier, fill out the details below, and one of us will be in touch with you soon:
+Please email us at firstname.lastname@example.org and will be in touch with you soon.